jamesraymusic/jamesraymusic.github.io/lyrics/a-miracle.md

 All my life I've prayed for
 Someone to love
-Wondering if my prayers were heard up above
+Wondered if my prayers were heard up above

 It was a miracle
 A miracle